osk2/auto-deploy/README.md

 # auto-deploy
-Script to auto pull when repo been pushed
+Script to auto pull when repo is being pushed

 ## Installation